|3||potatoes — parboiled, chunks|

 In the meantime, beat the eggs in a separate bowl, season with a little salt and pepper and keep ready.
 Here is where the difference in the two methods start.
 If your skillet is big enough, add the egg mixture to the pan and turn the heat right down so that the frittata cooks through without burning.
 If your are using the oven method, butter your Pyrex dish and add the potato and onions to the dish, spreading it evenly.

-The frittata is delicious served hot or cold or cut up in small blocks as part of savory platter.
+The frittata is delicious served hot or cold or cut up in small blocks as part of asavoury platter.